Nikhil-2723/poly1/README.md

 1. Add the created IPFS URIs and prompt descriptions to the 'NikhilNFT.sol' contract.
 2. Upload the amended contract to the Ethereum Goerli Testnet.

-### Map to Polygon
-1. Use the Polygon network's token mapper to map your ERC721/ERC1155 contract from Ethereum to Polygon.
-2. Note the new contract address on Polygon.

 ## Scripts
 ### Batch Minting
 1. Update the `batch-mint.js` script with the contract address and your Ethereum wallet details.